 The professional preparation coursework that is required is no more than two years; however, most students complete the requirements in one year.
 Students who are admitted to the Credential Program must complete all requirements in five years from the semester after admission and must show continuous progress or be on leaves approved by the Selection and Review Committee.
-Note: If CTC changes requirements for program credentials, you may be required to complete

-Note: If CIC changes requirements for program credentials, you may be required to complet additional coursework and/or assessments upon return.
+Note: If CTC changes requirements for program credentials, you may be required to complete additional coursework and/or assessments upon return.